mother-of-all-self-hosting/ansible-role-couchdb/docs/configuring-couchdb.md

 Take a look at:

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
-You can override settings (even those that don't have dedicated playbook variables) using the `couchdb_environment_variables_additional_variables` variable

-See the [documentation](https://docs.couchdb.io/enterprise/docker/config) for a complete list of CouchDB's config options that you could put in `couchdb_environment_variables_additional_variables`.
+See the [documentation](https://docs.couchdb.org/en/stable/config/index.html) for a complete list of CouchDB's config options that you could put in `couchdb_config_extension`.

 ## Installing